-The data generated by the processing of a detected Illegal Carrier, also called an incident, is intuitive for the most part and requires a minimal level of interpretation.
-[Table 2: Incident Interpretation on page 22](#) lists details on how to interpret the data presented in the map view of the Interference Locator in order to narrow down the location results and to identify the real source of the interfering signal with the highest accuracy.
+Table 2: Incident Interpretation on page 22 lists details on how to interpret the data presented in the map view of the Interference Locator to narrow down the location results and to identify the real source of the interfering signal with the highest accuracy.

 Each incident is represented as an icon on a map.
-When hovering over the incident icon with the mouse pointer, the following information is displayed minus the explanation:
+You can view the following items by hovering the pointer over the incident icon: